Many or all companies we feature compensate us. Compensation and editorial

 You’ll need to pay for it.

-Equity sharing offers numerous benefits, but consider the potential drawbacks, including the long-term implications and costs associated with these agreements.
+Equity sharing offers numerous benefits, but consider the potential drawbacks, including these agreements’ long-term implications and costs.
 Younger homeowners, in particular, should consider the potential future appreciation of their property and how sharing that appreciation might affect their financial goals.

-Before making this—or any—financial decision, we think it’s crucial to consult with a financial professional to understand the terms and assess how an equity sharing agreement fits into your broader financial plan.
+Before making this—or any—financial decision, we think it’s crucial to consult a financial professional to understand the terms and assess how an equity-sharing agreement fits into your broader financial plan.

 How to choose the best home equity agreement company for you